ailibrarycloud/ailibrary-python/docs.md

 )
 ```

-### 3.1 Agents
+## Agents

-Agents are AI assistants that can be customized with specific instructions and knowledge bases.
+The Agents API enables you to create, manage, and interact with AI assistants.
+These agents can be customized with specific instructions, knowledge bases, and conversation settings.
+Use this API to build intelligent conversational interfaces for your applications.

-#### Create agent
+### Create agent

 ```python
 agent = client.agent.create(